smallstep_full_white

 • Add extensions (OIDs) to X.509 certificates

-• Make longer certificate chains, with multiple intermediate CAs
+• Create longer certificate chains, with multiple intermediate CAs

 • Add conditionals around a certificate's parameters, and fail if they are not met